RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/index.md

 ### Warnings for Gameplay

 We do not officially support activating the seasons mod on an existing save game.
 Instead, we recommend that you start a new game.
 However, using an existing save game is possible and probably will work.
 We just will not be able to help if things go wrong.
 Always make a backup of your save game before activating the seasons mod.
 We are not responsible for corrupt save games.
-To avoid issues with growth when activating Seasons on an existing save game, it is advisable to harvest all fields first.

 If you are using a fast forward mod, keep within the below thresholds, otherwise the game will get out of sync with the extra load of seasons:
 - Do not fast forward faster than 6000x on singleplayer (preferable even slower)